ChungWasawat/data-notes/de-courses-notes/de-zach-lecture/de-bootcamp-zach-lec2.md

 + Normalization vs Denormalization
     - Normalization is best for small data to deduplicate data but for large data required many resources to join data
     - Denormalization always brings some dimensional attributes so it is quicker for analysis (less join) but requires large storage instead
+        - It can reduce compute and network cost to do join process.
+For the example in the video, denormailzation can reduce compute cost to join large datasets by storing more data so it doesn't need to join anymore

 **Don't count raw logs as fact data because raw logs doesn't have proper format for analysis and might have duplicate problem**
+**broadcast join = join every (larger) table with small table that is needed for more context**

 + How does fact modeling work?
   - fact datasets should have quality guarantees otherwise we can't tell what's going on there (it's answer for what, when)
   - fact data should be smaller than raw logs as it doesn't keep unnecessary columns or hard-to-understand columns e.g. http status or error log (this is for software engineer)
+  - fact data doesn't need to in normalized form only, it can be in denormalized form but keeps only necessary columns otherwise it is raw logs instead of fact data

++ Data drift
+  - Data drift is essentially the concept that the data in production (Analytics or AI model) has changed over time from the version it's been used.
+  - Shared schema about how every team has changed the dataset to make everyone on the same page (changed -> transformed, computed etc)

++ how to handle high volume fact data
+  - sampling: it doesn't give result for all use cases (imprecision) but it gives an overview of distribution when do with different sample many times
+  - bucketing: fact data can be bucketed by one of the important dimensions (often user) so it reduces cost from shuffle when joining
+      - bucket join: hash key and take data from both tables to do join in each hashed bucket
+      - sorted-merge bucket join: the same as above but sort the data in every bucket before joining

++ how long should you hold onto fact data?
+  - Big tech approach
+      - < 10TB: retention didn't matter much, might anonymize data after 60-90 days before move transformed data to a new PII table (legal-wise)
+      - > 100TB: very short retention period -14 days or less to not make the cost high

+## Lab 1

+## Lecture 2

 --old--
 Before start doing something, need to know your consumer to set goals for what you are doing
 - data that is easy to query, not many complex data types for data scientists, data analysts